merschformann/keystyle/README.md

 ## Usage

-Instructions for setting up a custom linter can be found in the [golangci-lint documentation](https://golangci-lint.run/plugins/module-plugins/).
+> Instructions for setting up a custom linter can be found in the [golangci-lint documentation](https://golangci-lint.run/plugins/module-plugins/).
 Replace `foo` with `keyStyle` in the example (and the paths accordingly).

-These instructions are based on above documentation.
+The following instructions are based on above documentation.

 Linter plugin setup (`.custom-gcl.yml`):